readawesome/data-viz-final/README.md

-# Welcome to the story of
+# Welcome!
+Learn more about the history of the Grammy Awards here!